 Dog owners should contact their veterinarian immediately if they spot those symptoms and get treatment right away, but again, those don’t necessarily mean the dog has contracted a fatal disease, Hawkins noted.

-“We have received dozens of calls from concerned owners, but because these symptoms can be related to other common dog illnesses, we are asking them to work through their vet to determine if the animal’s illness might be related,” Hawkins said.
+“We have received dozens of calls from concerned owners, but because these symptoms can be related to other common dog illnesses, we are asking them to work through their vet to determine if the animal’s illness might be related,”

 The ODA asks vets who believe they are treating dogs with similar symptoms to consult the Division of Animal Health at (614) 728-6220.